annagabain/Mom-Schedule/README.md

 - Account authorisation - Login

-- As a site user I can see the Schedule so that I can overview my tasks
+- As a site user I can see the schedule so that I can overview my tasks

-- View a Task
+- As a site user I can view an individual task so that I can read the details of it

 - Edit a Task